DataShades/pyrify/README.md

 ### Use sanitize config template

+Templates are **pre-defined sanitize config** files for common platforms like CKAN, Drupal, and more to come.

+Currently, the following templates are **available**:

+- CKAN 2.11
+- Drupal 10

 You can use a template to generate the sanitize config file.

 ```sh
 pyrify template -t ckan_211 > config.yml